bensons/open-o-formation/oop-charter.md

 1. While it is the goal of OOP to operate as a consensus based community, if any decision requires a vote to move forward, the representatives of the Governing Board, TSC, Marketing Committee or EU-TAB, as applicable, shall vote on a one vote per voting representative basis.

 2. Quorum for Governing Board, TSC, Marketing Committee or EU-TAB meetings shall require the presence of at least two-thirds of the voting representatives and representation of the lesser of four (4) members or 50% of the total members represented on that body.
-The Governing Board, TSC, Marketing Committee or EU-TAB may continue to meet if quorum is not met, but shall be prevented from making any decisions at the meeting.
+The Governing Board, TSC, Marketing Committee or EU-TAB may continue to meet if quorum is not met, provided that advance notice of the meeting has been given in compliance with notification rules defined by the Governing Board, but shall be prevented from making any decisions at the meeting.

 3. Except as provided in Section 13.d. and 14.a., decisions by vote at a meeting shall require a majority vote, provided quorum is met.
 Except as provided in Section 13.d. and 14.a., decisions by electronic vote without a meeting shall require a majority of all voting representatives.